Afshin-A/Obsidian/CS/Networking/Networking.md

 		- [[Networking#IS-IS]]
 - Exterior gateway protocols

 [Autonomous system](https://www.cloudflare.com/learning/network-layer/what-is-an-autonomous-system/) - the internet is a giant network of networks.
-Think of each of these smaller networks as a group of interfaces/nodes and routers that are grouped together under the same routing policy.
+Think of each of these smaller networks as a group of interfaces/nodes and routers that are grouped together under the same __routing policy__.
 For example, all the routers and nodes owned by an ISP would be an autonomous system.
 **Routing policy** - the list of IP addresses owned/controlled by an autonomous system (in other words,  the *IP address space* of the autonomous system, which is a range of numbers assigned/owned to that system) as well as other autonomous systems it connects to.